-We operate a best-selling 20 hour CTEC course and one thing we always want to improve for our Members is the communication about what to do after you complete your course.
+We operate a best-selling 20 hour CTEC course and one thing we always want to improve for our Members is the communication about what to do after you complete your 20 hour CTEC renewal course.

 Every year, we get dozens of panicked inquiries from California CTEC tax pros calling us and wondering why CTEC and/or the IRS says that they are not in compliance with CTEC and/or IRS rules—these tax pros tell us that they completed our 20 hour CTEC course, so why are they being hassled, why didn’t Pronto Tax School do our job?

-These individuals are being hassled because yes they may have completed our course—but no they did not take another step that they were required to take as a tax professional.
+These individuals are being hassled because yes they may have completed our course—but no they did not take another step that they were required to take as a tax professional, and that will cause a problem.

-In addition to the danger of being fined, these individuals now need to take the 60 hour “become a tax preparer” course all over again, to bring their registration current with CTEC.
+In addition to the danger of being fined, these individuals now need to take the 60 hour “become a tax preparer” course all over again, undergo fingerprinting / background check, and other hassles to bring their registration current with CTEC.

-It’s messy when that happens and that’s why, this year, we want to make it exceedingly clear to anyone who takes our 20 hour CTEC course:
+It’s messy when that happens and that’s why we strive to make it exceedingly clear to anyone who takes our 20 hour CTEC course:

 Completing the course is only one part of keeping your tax professional status active.